Updated on 12/16/2022.

 A therapist can use cognitive behavioral therapy techniques to help you restructure the thought processes that may be leading to your anxiety and contributing to your chest pain.
 Many people find this route of treatment preferable if they’re hoping to avoid medication.

 However, you should know that anxiety medication is another effective form of treatment for many people.
+Learn how to get on anxiety medication for more information.
 However, therapy and medication aren’t the only two ways you can handle chest tightness anxiety.

 You can also try:

-- Using deep breathing techniques to slow your heart rate and keep your anxiety from worsening
+- Using deep breathing exercises for anxiety to slow your heart rate and keep your anxiety from worsening

 - Finding a safe place that you feel comfortable in to help you reduce your anxiety